patchamama/Simple-Video_podcast-generator/README.md

 ## Deployment

-The project has been completely developed based on a template from the [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template) in github and after the replication, gitpod has been used as an online IDE that allows updates to be made in GitHub.
+The project has been completely developed based on a template from the [Code Institute](https://github.com/Code-Institute-Org/gitpod-full-template) in GitHub and after the replication, gitpod has been used as an online IDE that allows updates to be made in GitHub.
 To deploy the application, go here (this page) to the "Settings" section over right > left menu "Pages" and from here you can access directly the [link](https://patchamama.github.io/Simple-Video_podcast-generator).

 ## Credits